sIHURs/AI_Lab_Luh_3D_completion/README.md

 <figure>
     <img src="assets/example0.png" alt="This is an image">
-    <figcaption>The image above a example from the test set: the left is the partial point cloud, the middle is the ground truth, and the right is the point cloud reconstructed by the model.</figcaption>
+    <figcaption>Figure 1: the left is the partial point cloud, the middle is the ground truth, and the right is the point cloud reconstructed by the model.
+This pichture is renderd by mitsuba</figcaption>
 </figure>

 <!-- (The main objective of this project is to use diffusion models for scene completion from a single 3D LiDAR scan.
 This project builds on two studies: in the first study [[1]](#references), they used diffusion models and operated directly on points, reformulating the noise and denoise diffusion processes to enable the diffusion model to work efficiently at the scene scale for shape reconstruction.
 In the second study [[2]](#references), they proposed an innovative Diffusion Transformer for 3D shape generation, replacing the existing U-Net in diffusion models, which significantly improved the quality of 3D shape generation. **The goal of this project is to replace the diffusion model from the first study with the Transformer model from the second study and achieve scene reconstruction.**) -->